 From September 2022 through May 2023, Walking the Walk participants will:

-Interfaith Philadelphia is committed to the safety of youth, their families, and our community in the face of COVID-19.
-The Walking the Walk youth initiative is scheduled to begin in-person, outdoors as much as possible, and with masks required at all times.
-Interfaith Philadelphia staff and host communities will continue to follow the CDC guidelines and protocols with mask wearing as mandatory in all spaces and regularly evaluate our policies on in-person gatherings throughout the year.
+NOTE: Interfaith Philadelphia is committed to the safety of youth, their families, and our community in the face of COVID-19.
+For our in-person sessions, Interfaith Philadelphia will continue to follow the CDC guidelines and protocols with mask wearing as mandatory in all spaces and regularly evaluate our policies on in-person gatherings throughout the year.

 If you have any questions concerning the program or COVID-19 safety, please contact Elexus Freeman-Filmore at firstname.lastname@example.org.

 Pillars of the Walking the Walk Youth Initiative